dhuppenkothen/machine-learning-tutorial/_episodes/03-Ethics.md

 it for any purpose other than predicting emotions in images of Japanese women assumes that those expressions are universally applicable, when they might not be _representative_ of the wider world.

 So far, we've just talked about the training data set.
-You might say that we're fine, as long as we have a training data set that doesn't explicitly encode biases (which, I would argue, is impossible), and that is representative of the set of examples that you're trying to predict.
-But even if you manage that, you're still not guaranteed that you don't mess it up.
+You might say that we're fine, as long as we have an unbiased training data set (which, I would argue, is impossible).
+But even if you could manage a training set that is truly representative and unbiased, you're still not guaranteed to not mess it up.
 Machine learning encompasses a whole range of different algorithms, and they make a lot of different assumptions about what the underlying data is like.
 For example, some might assume that your data follows a particular statistical distribution, or it might assume that you have an equal number of examples for all categories.

-You also have to define a _metric_ to tell you how well your algorithm is doing.
+You also have to define a _metric_ to tell you how well your machine learning algorithm is doing.
 This is usually a number that's higher if it's doing a good job, and lower if it's doing a bad job.
 While that may sound simple, it requires a *lot* of thought about what a "good job" actually means.
 The simplest metric is called _accuracy_, and it essentially counts the number of examples that were predicted correctly (given a training data set where you know what the outcome